Chalarangelo/30-seconds-of-interviews/README.md

 * `<header>` is used to contain introductory and navigational information about a section of the page.
 This can include the section heading, the author’s name, time and date of publication, table of contents, or other navigational information.

-* `<article>` is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it’s meaining.
+* `<article>` is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it’s meaning.
 Individual blog posts or news stories are good examples.

 * `<section>` is a flexible container for holding content that shares a common informational theme or purpose.